About us

 Honest about what's hard.

-Autonomous companies are a long-term project.
+Autonomous product teams are a long-term project.
 The infrastructure required to get there is what we're building now.
 We're not skipping steps.

 If you believe in what we're building, .
-We're based in Menlo Park and always up for a conversation.Copied to clipboard
+We're based in Menlo Park, CA and always up for a conversation.Copied to clipboard